 Item Description

-Expansion Port Router's serial interface (DB9 connector on the front panel).
+Expansion Port RS-232 interface.
+Indicates where to configure RS-232 interface.

-Binary Input State of binary input
+Binary Input State of binary input.

-Binary Output State of binary output
+Binary Output State of binary output.

 Table 2: Peripheral Ports

 3.1.4 System Information

 Item Description

 Firmware Version Information about the firmware version

 Serial Number Serial number of the router (in case of N/A is not available)

 Profile Current profile - standard or alternative profiles (profiles are used for example to switch between different modes of operation)

 Supply Voltage Supply voltage of the router

 Temperature Temperature in the router

 Time Current date and time

 Uptime Indicates how long the router is used

 Licenses Link to the list of open source software components of the firmware together with their complete license texts (GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses).